FelipeLopes/aevus/README.md

 The code is currently very basic and has no support for advanced features like gamma correction and density filtering.
-However, Aevus uses a different technique for coloring which, unlike other renderers like Flam3, suffers from clipping issues in color channels.
+However, Aevus uses a different technique for coloring which, unlike other renderers like Flam3, does not suffer from clipping issues in color channels.
 As a result, color information is preserved better, and flames are not colored close to white at lower values of saturation, as shown in the example below: